japamat0/warbler/README.md

 ## TO DO:
 Features I would like to add and things I would like to clean up:
 - Mobile friendly
-   - adjust Bootstrap classes to make the site more mobile friendly
+   - Adjust Bootstrap classes to make the site more mobile friendly
 - MVC design
     - Separate routes and middlewares into separate folders & files
 - Retweets
-- password reset
+- Password reset
-- profile styling
+- Profile styling